WBZ-FM: WROR (1968–1991)

-WBMX (1991-2009)
+WBMX (1991–2009)

-At noon on February 8, 1991, after playing Roy Orbison's "It's Over", the station became "Mix 98.5" and shifted closer to a rhythmic-leaning hot adult contemporary format heavy on Motown oldies and hot AC currents.
-The first song on "Mix" was "I Can't Help Myself" by The Four Tops.
+At noon on February 8, 1991, after playing a WROR top-of-the-hour cut from JAM Creative Productions followed by Roy Orbison's "It's Over", the station became "Mix 98.5" and shifted closer to a rhythmic-leaning hot adult contemporary format heavy on Motown oldies and hot AC currents.
 A few weeks later, on February 26, 1991, the station took the WBMX call letters from an AM station in Zeeland, Michigan, which had been using them since signing on the previous year; this AM station received the WROR calls in return.
 Barry Scott and The Lost 45s retro radio show was a Sunday night staple, before moving to WODS.
 (The WROR-FM call letters are now used on a classic hits station in Boston at 105.7 FM, owned by Beasley Broadcast Group).

 Atlantic Ventures merged with two other radio groups, Stoner Broadcasting Systems and Multi Market Communications, on June 5, 1993, to form American Radio Systems (ARS).
 In the following years, like many hot AC stations, WBMX began to emphasize more modern rock music to the exclusion of the remaining oldies, and was considered one of the first modern adult contemporary stations in the country.

 American Radio Systems announced a merger with CBS Radio in 1997.
-WBMX was the company's only Boston station to be acquired by CBS in the deal, completed in June 1998, owing to CBS' existing presence in the market; ARS' other Boston stations were required to be sold off by either the FCC or the Department of Justice (DOJ).
-CBS' radio stations, including WBMX, were spun off into a new public company, Infinity Broadcasting Corporation, in late 1998; Viacom announced its acquisition of the publicly held stake in Infinity on August 15, 2000 (shortly after it merged with CBS Corporation), a transaction completed on February 21, 2001 (though Viacom, and CBS before the merger, had always held a majority stake in Infinity).
+WBMX was the company's only Boston station to be acquired by CBS in the deal, completed in June 1998, owing to CBS's existing presence in the market; ARS' other Boston stations were required to be sold off by either the FCC or the Department of Justice (DOJ).
+CBS's radio stations, including WBMX, were spun off into a new public company, Infinity Broadcasting Corporation, in late 1998; Viacom announced its acquisition of the publicly held stake in Infinity on August 15, 2000 (shortly after it merged with CBS Corporation), a transaction completed on February 21, 2001 (though Viacom, and CBS before the merger, had always held a majority stake in Infinity).
 When Viacom split into two companies on December 31, 2005, Infinity became part of the new CBS Corporation and reverted to the CBS Radio name.